 Although the Waldos were fans of New Riders of the Purple Sage, Reddix got a job as a roadie for Phil Lesh, the famous bass guitar player for the Grateful Dead.
 Capper isn’t entirely sure how it happened, but the term ‘420’ quickly spread in the ‘Deadhead’ (nickname for obsessive fans of the Grateful Dead) community.

 One of the most bizarre was the suggestion that 420 relates to Adolf Hitler’s birthday since the evil dictator was born on April 20.
 There is no evidence that he ever used marijuana.

 A couple of more reasonable explanations relate to the law.
-There was a rumor that ‘420’ was the radio call code used by the San Rafael Police Department to describe marijuana smoking in progress.
+There was a rumor that ‘420’ was the radio call code the San Rafael Police Department used to describe marijuana smoking in progress.
 The police department denies that such a code ever existed.
 Others suggest that 420 was the penal code for cannabis use, but again, that isn’t true.

 420 in Pop Culture

 Once the term spread, it became an unstoppable juggernaut.
-Anyone who has ever watched Pulp Fiction might recall that several of the clocks in the movie are set to 4:20.
+Anyone who has ever watched Pulp Fiction might recall that several of the clocks in the movie show the time as 4:20.
 In the Hot Tub Time Machine, the hotel room’s number is 420.
 Of course, it could merely be a case of cannabis users paying more attention to instances where they see the number.

-According to Capper, the other members of the group have also forged decent careers.
+According to Capper, the other members of the group also have decent careers.
 It is somewhat reassuring to know that the Waldos keep in touch.
 One works in the printing and graphics niche, another is head of a division in a roofing and gutter firm, while the other works as head of marketing for a Napa Valley winery.

 As a business owner, Capper must remain focused, so he seldom smokes weed anymore.
 However, hundreds of thousands of people around the world do so on April 20, thanks to the five Waldos.